FatemehBaayat/Kunitz-BPTI-HMM/WORKFLOW.md

 # Workflow

-> **Structure-based pipeline for building and evaluating a Kunitz/BPTI profile HMM**
+> **Project goal:** Build and evaluate a structure-guided profile Hidden Markov Model (HMM) for detecting BPTI/Kunitz-type protease inhibitor domains.

-This document summarizes the full analysis pipeline used to construct a profile Hidden Markov Model (HMM) for the BPTI/Kunitz domain and evaluate its ability to detect Kunitz-containing proteins in Swiss-Prot.
+This project follows a structure-based bioinformatics workflow to build and evaluate a profile Hidden Markov Model (HMM) for detecting BPTI/Kunitz-type protease inhibitor domains.

+The workflow was designed to address the main project aim: building a profile HMM for the Kunitz-type protease inhibitor domain starting from available structural information and using the model to annotate Kunitz domains in Swiss-Prot proteins.

 ---